AlfredBr/soundboard-simple/README.md

 # soundboard-simple

-A simple WinForms soundboard app that does text-to-speech and plays .mp3 files
+A simple WinForms soundboard app that does text-to-speech and plays .mp3 files.
+Uses nAudio.